Table of contents

 When reaching out, try phrasing your question with keywords like “free pallet collection near me” or “where to get pallets for free near me” — this makes your request clear and specific.

+Ready to put your pallets to good use?
+Check out our full guide on how to build raised garden beds from pallets and start growing with reclaimed wood.
 Scroll down to try the tool and start your search for free timber today!

 If you’ve been asking yourself, “where can I get free pallets near me?”, you might be surprised to learn that the answer is often right around the corner.
 From retail parks to garden centres, plenty of everyday places offer opportunities to collect pallets for free near you — if you know where to look.